isgyane/YouTube-Tutorials/Excel Tutorials/2024.09.14 Invoice App Project/README.md

 ## Special Notes and Instructions

 At the bottom of the invoice, there is a **Special Notes and Instructions** section.
-This allows the user to input any additional information relevant to the customer.
+This allows users to input any additional information relevant to the customer.

 Steps:
 1. Merge the required cells across the bottom of the invoice.